-Grodno – a Magnificent in Belarus
+Grodno – magic city of Belarus

 The city of Grodno or Hrodna as it is also called (Russian: Гродно, Belarusian: Гродна) is one of the most beautiful Belarusian towns.
 It lies in the west, on the banks of the River Neman.
 Grodno has been a border town since the 12th century and served as a border outpost for various nations.
 Today, Grodno is 15 km from the Polish border and 30 km from the Lithuanian border.

 Grodno is the largest industrial centre in western Belarus, the main focus being on the manufacturing industry.
 The predominant industrial enterprise is the joint-stock company Grodno Asot (Russian: азот – nitrogen).
 Forty five percent of the total urban industrial production can be attributed to this plant.